AGI Requires a Coordination Layer on Top of Pattern Repositories: Introduction: The Field at a Crossroads

 \section{Introduction: The Field at a Crossroads}

+The artificial intelligence community is fractured by a sharp debate over the nature of Large Language Models (LLMs) and their role in reaching Artificial General Intelligence (AGI).
+Three constructive views dominate.
+The scaling view holds that current architectures may be sufficient, needing only more compute, data, and training refinement~\cite{kaplan2020scaling,hoffmann2022compute,Wei2022EmergentAbilities}.
+The reasoning-model view keeps the same substrate but extends it with longer chains of thought~\cite{Wei2022ChainOfThought} and reinforcement learning on reasoning traces~\cite{openai2024reasoning,deepseekai2025r1}.
+The world-model view argues that the substrate itself must change: AGI requires learned digital or embodied environments in which agents can simulate, intervene, and collect new data, as in self-play~\cite{silver2018general}, learned latent simulators~\cite{ha2018worldmodels}, and JEPA-style architectures~\cite{lecun2022path}.

-The artificial intelligence community is fractured by a debate over the nature of Large Language Models (LLMs).
-On one side, scaling proponents argue that LLMs are sufficient for Artificial General Intelligence (AGI).
-On the other, influential critiques argue that LLMs are ``mere pattern matchers'' structurally incapable of reasoning, planning, or compositional generalization, and therefore represent a dead end~\cite{lecun2022path}.
+This third view is paired with an influential critique of the LLM substrate: LLMs are said to be ``mere pattern matchers,'' structurally incapable of reasoning, planning, or compositional generalization, and therefore a dead end~\cite{lecun2025ft,lecun2025newsweek,SutskeverPatel2025ScalingToResearch}.
+LeCun states the diagnosis sharply: ``AI systems today are all forms of System~1,'' and proposes world models as the redesign.

-We argue that this debate relies on a false dichotomy.
-To clarify why, consider a fishing metaphor.
+We argue that all three positions identify real ingredients but misplace the bottleneck.
+Consider a fishing metaphor.
 The ocean represents the model's vast repository of latent patterns.
-A fisherman casting a net without bait harvests the \emph{maximum likelihood prior} of the waters beneath him---mostly common fish (generic training data).
-Critics who decry these ungrounded outputs are not observing a broken system; they are observing the raw statistical baseline of an unbaited cast.
+A fisherman casting a net without bait harvests the \emph{maximum likelihood prior} of the waters beneath them: mostly common fish (generic training data)~\cite{holtzman2020}.
+Critics who decry these ungrounded, hallucinatory outputs are not observing a broken system; they are observing the raw statistical baseline of an unbaited cast.
+A world model enlarges the ocean by adding simulated or embodied dynamics; it does not by itself decide where to cast, what counts as evidence, or when to stop.

 However, intelligent behavior is not just casting; it is \emph{baiting and filtering}.
-This process is governed by \textbf{bait density}.
-If the bait is too \emph{sparse}, it fails to attract the specific, rare fish, and the ocean's prior continues to dominate the catch.
-If the bait is sufficiently \emph{dense}, it conveys strong intent, \textbf{shifting the posterior distribution} so that the target concept swamps the common priors.
-Yet, bait is not free; using excessive bait to secure a catch is inefficient.
-In this view, the ``Missing Layer'' is the \emph{Coordination Layer} that optimizes this trade-off: calculating the precise density required to shift the posterior without incurring prohibitive costs.
+If the bait is sufficiently dense, it conveys strong intent, shifting the posterior distribution so that the target concept swamps the common priors.
+The ``Missing Layer'' is the coordination layer that optimizes this trade-off.
+It transforms the passive retrieval of patterns into the active construction of reasoning.